MuViSU/biplotEZ/README.md

 ## Example

-This is a basic example which shows you how to construct a PCA biplot:
+This is a basic example which shows you how to solve a common problem:

 ``` r
 library(biplotEZ)